Press Kit

 About ISRS

-The International Shellfish Restoration Society (ISRS) is a 501(c)(3) nonprofit organization (pending IRS approval) established in 2025 to support the global shellfish restoration community.
+The International Shellfish Restoration Society (ISRS) is a 501(c)(3) nonprofit organization established in 2025 to support the global shellfish restoration community.
 Born from the International Conference on Shellfish Restoration (ICSR), which has convened restoration practitioners since 1996, ISRS builds community, facilitates communication, and promotes innovation within the shellfish restoration community worldwide.

 Quick Facts